|Site Map | Bulletin Home | Temple University|

 Ruth Ost, Director

 The Honors staff enjoys helping students with their major choices, graduate and professional school applications, scholarship competitions, and networking.
-Honors students may choose to live in “1300,” the designated Honors residence hall, during their freshman and sophomore years; the Honors Activities Board (HAB) organizes academic, social and cultural events.
+Honors students may choose to live in the Honors Living-Learning Community in 1300 Residence Hall during their freshman and sophomore years.
+The Honors Activities Board (HAB) organizes academic, social and cultural events.

 For requirements of the program, see the Academic Policies and Regulations section of the Bulletin.